Last Updated on February 23, 2024 by Lindsay Delk, RDN

 Rhodiola rosea is an herb that has been used in ancient traditional medicine for many years.
 When study participants were given 200 mg of Rhodiola rosea twice a day, they reported less anxiety, stress, anger, confusion, and depression and a significant improvement in total mood.
 This is the rhodiola supplement I take.

 Chamomile tea and extract come from the plant’s dried flowers.
 A review of the research on chamomile shows that it is helpful in easing anxiety and improving quality of sleep.
 You can enjoy chamomile as a tea or a supplement, and the dose used in studies was around 500 to 1,500 mg per day.
+This is the chamomile supplement I recommend, and here is a good chamomile tea.

 The Best Nootropic Foods and Nutrients for Anxiety